Moronlll/Parser_VK/README.md

 # Parser_VK
 Parsing all photos on a person's page vk

+I made this program purely for myself
+and it's purely my hobby
+if anyone wants to use it, feel free to use it

 # Install source code
 To make the code work, install requests and tqdm.
 ```
 pip install requests tqdm
 ```

-## Py to exe?
+## Py to exe
 ```
 pip install requests tqdm
 pip install pyinstaller